If you have a question that is not on the list, please contact us;

 What if the number of our guests changes?

-Alternitavely you may be able to transfer your ceremony to a larger room if there is one available.
-To enquire about a larger ceremony room contact your chosen venue.
-To enquire about a Register Office ceremony contact us on 0345 60 80 198.
+If your guest numbers exceed the capacity of your venue, then you may be able to transfer your ceremony to a larger room, if there is one available.
+If a larger ceremony room isn't available then guest numbers will need to be reduced.
+To enquire about a larger ceremony room contact your chosen venue or Register Office.

-Any amendments to your ceremony booking may incur additional charges.
+Amendments to your ceremony booking may incur additional charges.

-Can we write our own vows?
+Can we say our own vows?

 Do we have to exchange rings?